Response Tagging

 Make sure to configure your proxy for tagging first.

-The response tagger uses an instance of TagHeaderFormatter
+The response tagger uses an instance of TagHeaderFormatter to know the

 header name used to mark tags on the content and to format the tags into the